Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Direction-dependent gain-calibration outside the main beam lobe

-However, in a noisy observation, the first-iteration least-squares solution per spectral solution interval $\mathmat{\widetilde{L}}_p(\nu_{\mathrm{sol}})$ looks like the blue line in the top panel.
+In a noisy observation, the first-iteration least-squares solution per spectral solution interval $ {\widetilde{L}}_p$ looks like the blue line in the top panel.
+When no regularisation is applied, this will be the gain after the first iteration $ {J}_{p,\mathrm{s}}$.
 There is a very large spike in the gain at the null in calibration beam.
-Furthermore, due to the many degrees of freedom, the observational noise is still clearly visible in the least-squares solution.
+Furthermore, due to the many degrees of freedom, the observational noise is still clearly visible in the least-squares solution, as relatively large spectral channel-to-channel variations throughout the band in the blue line in the top panel.
 This is normally not a desirable solution, because having too many degrees of freedom leads to overfitting and an undesired interplay between the gains computed for different calibration directions.
 Additionally, applying noisy solutions to a bright sky model leads to increased errors in the residual data when these sources are subtracted.
-The product of the gain with the source in the calibration beam (blue line in the bottom panel) therefore does not model the actual source response (thick tan line) well.
+For unregularised calibration, the value of $ {J}_{p,\mathrm{s}} {A}_{p,l,\mathrm{s}} {I}_\mathrm{s}$ (blue line in the bottom panel) therefore does not model the actual source response ${ {A}'}_{\!\!p,l,\mathrm{s}} {I}_\mathrm{s}$ (thick tan-coloured line) well.

 When the low-pass filter (i.e. the truncated Gaussian kernel) is applied to constrain the solution, we obtain the green lines.
 Although the noise on the gain has been reduced, the channels adjacent to the null have a higher gain when regularisation is applied.
-This does not model the true source well near the null, as is evident from comparing the green and thick tan lines in the bottom panel of \Cref{fig:beam_cartoon}.
+This does not model the true source well near the null, as is evident from comparing the green and thick tan-coloured lines in the bottom panel of \Cref{fig:beam_cartoon}.
 In this way, erroneous gains obtained in the null can spread to channels further away from that null.
 Therefore, although the calibration solutions will generally be improved because of the reduction in degrees of freedom through spectral regularisation, areas with fast spectral beam variation will suffer from gain errors in the channels adjacent to the null.